RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ### More Verbose Logging

-Logs of Lens3 are dumped in "/var/log/lenticularis/lens3-log".
+Logs of Lens3 are dumped in "/var/log/lenticularis/lens3-mux-log" and "/var/log/lenticularis/lens3-reg-log".

 The configuration "logging.logger.tracing=255" can increase logging verbosity.
 It is bit flags, and 255 is all bits on.